Biometric Identification of British passport holders (EES) and ETIAS Visa-Waiver Scheme for entering the Schengen Area 2025 - 2027

 If your British passport is nearing its expiry date, consider renewing it early to avoid having to undergo biometric data registration all over again when a new passport is issued.
 British citizens can choose to renew *at any time* during the 10 year validity.
 Bear in mind if you lose or renew your passport you will need to undergo biometric registration again to travel to Schengen area as your data is linked to a specific passport number

-The ETIAS visa-waiver scheme (see below for details) is expected to be introduced 6 months after the EES system comes into operation, probably in Spring 2025
+The ETIAS visa-waiver scheme, similar to the UK's ETA travel authorisation scheme (see below for details), is expected to be introduced 6 -12 months after the EES system comes into operation

 Your biometric data will be gathered just once on your first entry into the Schengen area from late 2024 and will remain valid for 3 years from the *last trip* taken to the Schengen Area and for the lifetime of the passport so travellers may only need to provide biometric data once a decade if using a newly-issued passport and they travel to the Schengen Area at least once every 3 years.